doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 ![screenshot of a Show Tool Versions stage in a build pipeline](show-tool-versions.png "the engineer eats low hanging fruits first")

 If your build and deployment pipelines don't have that, do it!
-Its one of the lowest hanging fruits on the CI/CD tree!
-I learnt this from Elton Stoneman in the [Jenkins Pipelines course](https://github.com/sixeyed/jenkins-pipeline-demos/blob/master/m3/demo3/Jenkinsfile#L16).
-Its a simple, but powerful technique.
+I learnt this technique from Elton Stoneman in the [Using Declarative Jenkins Pipelines course](https://www.pluralsight.com/courses/using-declarative-jenkins-pipelines).

 Besides a code-under-build bug or the CI server bonking, tool upgrades are a common reason for build failures.
 A Show Tool Versions stage enables you to see if a tool upgrade introduced a build failure.
 Simply find the builds before and after it started failing and compare the tool versions.